-Engage began in 2012 as a groundbreaking pilot program to strengthen small and midsize cultural organizations in Houston.
-Through a $1.165 million grant, the Houston Endowment has generously supported Houston Engage to continue through 2018 as a resource to the city’s arts and cultural organizations.
+Engage began in 2011 as a groundbreaking pilot program to strengthen small and midsize cultural organizations in Houston.
+Mid-America Arts Alliance (M-AAA) is pleased to partner with Houston Endowment in support of a third round of Engage Houston, a professional development program serving small and midsize arts and culture organizations.

 Engage offers training in governance, finance, fundraising, and community engagement.
 A new three-year, $1,660,000 grant from Houston Endowment will allow additional organizations to participate in Engage and will enable M-AAA to introduce an adaptive leadership approach for program alumni.
 Engage helps organizations set aside a scarcity mentality and prioritize uncovering community need, building partnerships, and renewing their commitment to public service.

 “Our funding is an investment in our community,” said Ann B. Stern, president and CEO of Houston Endowment.
 “We try to place all of our resources where they will have the greatest impact.
 That means investing in efforts like Engage that can help build the capacity of not just one but dozens of small and midsize arts organizations that contribute to the vibrancy of our region.
 We have worked closely with Mid-America Arts Alliance to develop this program, and we share the same goal: to nurture a strong arts ecosystem in Houston.”